shopsys/monorepo-tools/docs/contributing/guidelines-for-writing-upgrade.md

     * Good example: *"Do this, then that"*
     * Bad example: *"This was done, this was changed"*
-* If there are any upgrading steps that are not vital for project developers but could be helpful for them, they should be mentioned in the upgrading notes as well and marked as (optional).
+* If there are any upgrading steps that are not vital for project developers but could be helpful for them, they should be mentioned in the upgrading notes as well and marked as (low priority).
-    The general UPGRADE.md then mentions that the optional steps are not vital, however we recommend to perform them as well during upgrading as it might ease their work in the future
+    The general UPGRADE.md then mentions that the low priority steps are not vital, however we recommend to perform them as well during upgrading as it might ease their work in the future.

 ## Files related to upgrade